 This item was designed to interface well with low-voltage SPI Flash IC’s requiring a 1.8v logic level, specifically with the T2 ROM IC in mind.
 The design was based mainly off the requirements listed on the mx25u3235f datasheet.
-This will work using just about any universal EEPROM programmer capable of reading SPI Flash Memory (including ch341a Programmers).
+This will work using just about any universal SPI programmer capable of reading SPI Flash Memory (including ch341a Programmers).
 With this adapter combination, you will be able to complete the following task:

 - Change the serial number of a newer-model Intel-based MacBook (located on T2 ROM)

 - Check the T2 ROM to ensure it is not corrupt

 - Flash new T2 ROM (Can send link to repository)

 The 1.8v adapter is also compatible with any 1.8v SPI Flash Memory IC that is compatible with your programmer.

 The following MacBook models are fully supported by this adapter:

 |a2289||820-01987||MacBook Pro (13-inch, 2020, Two Thunderbolt 3 ports)|